crimson-crystal/crimson/README.md

 Removing Crystal versions is as simple as `crimson remove <version>` (or `crimson rm`), and you can use the alias in place of the version.

-### Side Notes

-Crimson caches available versions locally from the [Crystal API](https://crystal-lang.org/api/versions.json) so if newer releases don't appear as available via Crimson, run the install command with the `-f`/`--fetch` flag which will force-check the API and cache newer versions.
-If that doesn't work, check the API as it's likely it hasn't been updated to include the newer versions yet.

 ## Motivation

 Crimson is designed to be like any other application versioning manager using standardised design patterns to ensure consistency and flexibility.
 It _is_ intended for people that work with multiple versions of Crystal and/or need to ensure backwards compatibility for their projects.
 It is _not_ intended to be a replacement for system package managers or other Crystal distribution sources (although you can use it for that if you wish).